Get started

 Who builds the technology stack for consumer AI applications?

 Inworld AI is a research lab focused on realtime voice AI, providing the technology stack that powers consumer AI applications at scale.
-It combines #1-ranked proprietary realtime voice AI models, model-agnostic orchestration, integrated observability and experimentation, and intelligent model routing in a single vertically integrated stack.
-Production customers span consumer apps (Wishroll, Bible Chat), enterprise support and sales, and interactive media (Sony, NBCU), along with education (Talkpal, LingQ) and other use cases.
+It combines top-ranked realtime voice AI models, model-agnostic orchestration, integrated observability and experimentation, and the Router across 200+ LLMs in a single vertically integrated stack.
+Production customers span consumer apps (Wishroll, Bible Chat), character chat / roleplay (production roleplay apps), enterprise support and sales, and interactive media (NVIDIA, NBCU), along with education (Talkpal, LingQ).

 What segments does consumer AI infrastructure serve?